 What was your path to becoming a therapist?

-My path to becoming a therapist was perhaps not a unique one: A positive therapeutic relationship with a practitioner when I was an adolescent inspired me to pursue a career as a psychotherapist.
-This practitioner looked like me, a Black woman, and she was warm as well as effective; she helped my family through two unique crises and it made such a difference.
-As someone who had always been interested in social justice, clinical social work just seemed like a natural fit as it combined my interests and passions.
-As I became more seasoned and experienced, I grew more interested in issues, such as access and representation, serving those who looked like me and those with whom I shared personal experiences and helping my clients navigate their respective diagnoses and life stories.
+My path to becoming a therapist was perhaps not a unique one in that a positive, therapeutic relationship with a practitioner when I was an adolescent, inspired me to pursue this career.
+This practitioner looked like me, she was a black woman, and she was warm as well as effective.
+She helped my family through two unique crises and it helped so much.
+As someone who had always been interested in social justice, clinical social work just seemed a natural fit as it combined both my interests and passions.
+Also, as I became more seasoned and experienced, I became more interested in issues such as access and representation, serving those who looked like me and those with whom I shared personal experiences.

 What should someone know about working with you?